digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 LF1.16.
 Packages with the same name and version can exist in LF1.15, if you intend to use both LF versions at the same time on your participant.

-Once you have your new dars, you’ll need to upgrade your Canton and protocol version together, since 2.9 introduces a new protocol version.
+Once you have your new DARs, you need to upgrade your Canton and protocol version together, since 2.9 introduces a new protocol version.
 The steps to achieve this are given in the :ref:`Canton Upgrading manual <one_step_migration>`.

-Finally, you can migrate your live data from your previous dars to the new LF1.16 dars, using one of the existing downtime upgrade techniques listed :ref:`here <upgrades-index>`.
+Finally, you can migrate your live data from your previous DARs to the new LF1.16 DARs, using one of the existing downtime upgrade techniques listed :ref:`here <upgrades-index>`.

 The Upgrade Model in Depth - Reference